Planning Your Biltmore Estate Visit

 Free Access to the Biltmore Estate

 The Biltmore gives its annual passholders two free tickets for the grounds & gardens during its member appreciation in January of each year.
 The tickets can typically be used any time between mid-January and March.
-These tickets do not include a tour of the house.
-Members do not need to accompany guests with the se tickets.
+These tickets do not typically include a tour of the house.
+Members do not need to accompany guests with these tickets.

 Separately, members can bring guests to the grounds only (not the house) after 5pm daily and after 3pm during member appreciation.